jdejaegh/ics-fusion/README.md

 - `redactAs`: Replaces the content of the field with the specified string

 If multiple calendars are specified in the configuration list, their events will be merged in the resulting ics feed.
-The first dataset with {"conf": true,} specifies options that are globally applied to all calenders in the conf.
+The first dataset with {"conf": "yes",} specifies options that are globally applied to all calenders in the conf.
 Omit this set to disable.
 Options
 - `extends`: string specifying the name (excluding .json) of another config file to extend.
 - `extendFail`: string speciying the action to take if an extend fails, either "fail" or "ignore".
 Default is "fail".